 Exporting Better Files

-Okay, so if you’ve struggled with exporting a PDF from Word and you don’t have access to advanced page layout, Libre Writer is what you need.
+Okay, so if you’ve struggled with exporting a PDF from Word and you don’t have access to an advanced page layout, Libre Writer is what you need.
 The PDF export option includes image compression settings and PDF file version options.
 By offering just a few additional options, Libre improves the exporting experience and helps make certain your PDF is ready for printing.

 But wait, there’s more!